We only use essential cookies to ensure the correct operation of the website.

 VIII.
 Dispute Resolution

-In the event of any dispute, claim, or controversy arising from or related to the engagement with CHiwi, the following dispute resolution mechanisms shall apply.
-By engaging with CHiwi all parties acknowledge and accept that these dispute resolution mechanisms are the sole and exclusive means for resolving disputes related to CHiwi’s activities.
+In the event of any dispute, claim, or controversy arising from or related to participation in the Space Grant Program or any written agreement entered into with CHiwi in connection therewith, the following dispute resolution mechanisms shall apply.
+All individuals and entities engaging with CHiwi in the context of the Space Grant Program acknowledge and accept that these dispute resolution mechanisms are the primary means for resolving disputes arising from participation in the Space Grant Program, without prejudice to either party’s right to seek urgent interim relief from a competent Swiss court where necessary, subject to any mandatory rights under applicable Swiss law.

 a.
 Good Faith Negotiations